Leon-2802/Flight-Route-Simulation/README.md

-# Flight-Route-Simulation
+# Flight route simulation

- Displays the fastest flight route between two airports on a wireframe globe
+A Java-Programm to visualize the fastest flight route between two random points on the globus